ShieldsJohn/drf_api/README.md

 - pytz - ensures proper timezone support in a Django application.
 - requests-oauthlib - used to make HTTP requests with OAuth authorisation, which is often needed for interacting with external APIs that require OAuth authentication.
 - sqlparse - for formatting and handling SQL queries.

+## Development and Deployment

+This API was developed using GitPod and GitHub.
+Here are some of the steps taken to develop and deploy.

+- In GitHub, navigate to Repositories and select New
+- Select Public
+- Select Code-Institute-Org/ci-full-template
+- Add a repository name
+- Create repository

+The following are examples of commands used in GitPod CLI.

+- git add .
+- git commit -m "commit message"
+- git push
+- python manage.py runserver
+- python manage.py makemigrations
+- python manage.py migrate
+- pip3 freeze --local > requirements.txt
+- pip install -r requirements.txt
+- python manage.py createsuperuser (enter username, email and password)
+- django-admin startproject drf_api .
+- python3 manage.py startapp drf_api

+This API is deployed and hosted on Heroku.
+I followed these steps during deployment.

+- Select Create new app add unique title and select your region.
+Selecy Create App.
+- Select Settings tab and apply the relevant config VARs
+- Select Deploy tab and select Github
+- Search for the repository title from the GitHub account
+- Select Connect
+- Manually Deploy Main Branch
+- Upon successful deployment, select Open App to view deployed app.

+## Forking the repository in GitHub

+To make a unique copy of a GitHub repository by forking, follow these steps:

+- Log in to GitHub
+- Locate the repository to be forked
+- Find the Fork button at the top right-hand side of the page
+- Click on the button to create a copy of the original repository

+## Credits

+- As previously mentioned, this API has been built using Code Institute's 'Django REST Framework' module and customised where appropriate.